Elon Musk vs Mark Zuckerberg: How 'fight' talk began and who would win

 Musk, however, has a physical advantage over Zuckerberg.
 Official data says that Musk is 6-foot-1 and weighs 81 kgs, while Zuckerberg is 5-foot-7 and weighs 70 kgs.

 And if wealth is an indicator in a real fight, Musk is richer than Zuckerberg.
-According to Bloomberg Billionaires Index, Musk has a net worth of USD 236 billion and is the richest person in the world (as on 23 June 2023).
-Zuckerberg has a net worth of USD 104 billion, making him the 10th richest.
+According to Bloomberg Billionaires Index, Musk has a net worth of USD 236 billion (INR 19,35,79,00,000 crore approx.) and is the richest person in the world (as on 23 June 2023).
+Zuckerberg has a net worth of USD 104 billion (INR 85,31,24,480 crore approx.), making him the 10th richest.

-(Hero image: Britta Pedersen/POOL/AFP; Anthony Quintano from Honolulu, HI, United States/CC BY 2.0/Wikimedia Commons; Featured image: Anthony Quintano from Westminster, United States/CC BY 2.0/Wikimedia Commons; The Royal Society/CC BY-SA 3.0/Wikimedia Commons)
+Hero image: Courtesy Britta Pedersen/POOL/AFP; Anthony Quintano from Honolulu, HI, United States/CC BY 2.0/Wikimedia Commons; Featured image: Courtesy Anthony Quintano from Westminster, United States/CC BY 2.0/Wikimedia Commons; The Royal Society/CC BY-SA 3.0/Wikimedia Commons